koehlma/momba/docs/reference/engine.md

     print(initial_state.get_local_env(instance))
 ```

-So, let's explore the successors of `initial_state`.
+So, let's explore the successors of the initial state `initial_state`.
-To this end, we query the outgoing transitions and their respective destinations of the initial state:
+To this end, we query the outgoing transitions of the initial state and their respective destinations:

 ```{jupyter-execute}
 for transition in initial_state.transitions: